lizard-demon/bhopblox/README.md

 - **Harmonic Layering**: Multiple oscillators (sine, triangle, sawtooth) create rich textures with lowpass filtering (800-2000Hz)
 - **Temporal Evolution**: Ambient layers evolve every 8-12 seconds with 15-35 second durations for continuous musical development

+### 🎮 **Unique Gaming Innovation**
+- **Reddit-Native Voxel Gaming**: First-of-its-kind voxel world browser that runs entirely within Reddit's interface, requiring no external downloads or installations
+- **Authentic Block World Recreation**: Pixel-perfect recreation of Minecraft's visual language using modern web technologies, complete with block textures, pixelated fonts, and authentic color palettes
+- **WebAssembly Voxel Engine**: High-performance 3D voxel rendering using WebAssembly technology, bringing desktop-quality graphics to the browser
+- **Social Gaming Integration**: Seamlessly blends immersive gaming with Reddit's social platform, maintaining community context while providing rich interactive experiences
+- **Cross-Platform Block Experience**: Responsive design that preserves authentic Minecraft aesthetics across desktop and mobile devices without compromising the block-world feel

 ## How to Play the Game

 ### Getting Started
 1. **Find bhopblox**: Look for bhopblox posts in your Reddit feed or visit the development subreddit
 2. **Launch the App**: Click the "Play" button on the splash screen when you see a bhopblox post
-3. **Enter the Block Interface**: You'll be immersed in a complete Minecraft-style block world selection experience
+3. **Enter the Block Interface**: You'll be immersed in a complete Minecraft-style block world selection experience with authentic stone panels and dirt/grass backgrounds
-4. **Experience the Atmosphere**: Enjoy the authentic block textures, pixelated styling, and generative ambient music
+4. **Experience the Atmosphere**: Enjoy the authentic block textures, pixelated styling, and generative ambient music that begins automatically

+### Core Gameplay Loop
+The game centers around **world discovery and selection** within an immersive Minecraft-style interface:

+1. **Browse Voxel Worlds** - Explore 6 unique environments through an elegant stone-panel interface
+2. **Select Your Adventure** - Choose from diverse worlds like Crystal Cave, Sky Islands, or Ocean Mining
+3. **Launch the Engine** - Initialize the WebAssembly voxel engine to prepare for 3D exploration
+4. **Experience the Foundation** - View the engine canvas with world data loaded and ready for future content

 ### The Minecraft-Style Block Interface